peruvianidol/mikeaparicio.com/src/pages/about.md

 I did the writing and conservatory programs at Second City, which was as close as I'd come to fulfilling my childhood dream of being on Saturday Night Live.
 I wrote and performed sketch and improv comedy and collaborated on a few short [comedy videos](https://vimeo.com/peruvianidol) with my classmates.

 I also enjoy playing video games.
-Some of my favorites include Destiny, XCOM, and NBA2k.
+Some of my all-time favorites include Destiny, XCOM, and NBA2k.
 I've participated in [Extra Life](https://www.extra-life.org/), a 24-hour gaming marathon, every year since 2014 to support Lurie Children's Hospital in honor of my daughter, [Olivia](http://localhost:8080/posts/2018-08-26-four-years/).
-To date, we've raised over $19,000 for Lurie.
+To date, we've raised over $25,000 for Lurie.
 You can occasionally find me streaming on [Twitch](https://twitch.tv/peruvianidol) for one or two viewers.

 I live in Oak Park, Illinois, with my wife, two sons and two dogs.